sarahmaddox/techcomm-map-android/README.md

 ## Contributing

-You can update the data on the map (events, tech comm businesses, etc) by filling in the details on [this web form](https://docs.google.com/forms/d/1uIEpAu0vpiDwNqwQcr-912TD1_nG_PND9J3NDCPvEXI/viewform?usp=send_form).
+You can update the data on the map (events, tech comm businesses, etc) by using the **Add event** option in the Android app, or by filling in the details on
+[this web form](https://docs.google.com/forms/d/1uIEpAu0vpiDwNqwQcr-912TD1_nG_PND9J3NDCPvEXI/viewform?usp=send_form).

 To contribute to the code for the **Android app**, please read the LICENSE file in this